 Through a wide variety of programs and initiatives, we invest in each employee, seeking to ensure that our people are not only respected as individuals, but also truly valued for their unique perspectives.

 Visit AIG's Diversity and Inclusion page for more information.

 The Nominating and Corporate Governance Committee of AIG’s Board of Directors actively oversees matters relating to sustainability and citizenship.
-Additional information on these topics can be found in the “Making a Better World” section of our 2018 Annual Report to Shareholders.
+Additional information on these topics can be found in the “Our Commitments” section of our 2019 Annual Report to Shareholders.